DavidCantor/DavidCantor/README.md

 ## 🎯 About Me

-I am a **Junior Full Stack Developer** focused on building **functional, well-structured web applications** that solve real-world problems.
+I am a **Junior Full Stack Developer** with a stronger focus on **Nuxt-based frontend development**, building **functional, well-structured web applications** that solve real-world problems.

-I work mainly with **Vue / Nuxt on the frontend** and **Django with PostgreSQL on the backend**, prioritizing clean code, clear architecture, and maintainability.
+I mainly work with **Nuxt (Vue) on the frontend** and **Django with PostgreSQL on the backend**, prioritizing clean code, clear architecture, SEO-friendly practices, and maintainability.

 I also have complementary experience in accounting-related processes, which helps me better understand **business logic, data flows, and operational needs**, and translate them into practical software solutions.

-My current goal is to **strengthen my fundamentals**, write readable and scalable code, and continue building real projects with end-to-end responsibility.
+My current goal is to **strengthen my fundamentals**, deepen my expertise in Nuxt, write readable and scalable code, and continue building real projects with end-to-end responsibility.

 ---